Microsoft and Skanska are using this free tool to dramatically cut their carbon

 The tool works by compiling a massive database of construction materials’ environmental product declarations, which quantify the carbon footprint of their production.
 The calculator enables users to plug in the construction material choices and quantities they plan to use in their building projects to get clear estimates of their embodied carbon emissions.
 With specific data on materials ranging from concrete and steel to carpet tiles and window panes, the calculator shows how material choices made from the very earliest stages of a building’s design can drastically reduce its embodied carbon.

-“You’re setting targets during design, you’re using the supply chain data to understand the range of emissions that are possible per material category, you’re specifying based on trying to get the lower carbon option that meets your specs, then you’re procuring based on that,” says Stacy Smedley, executive director of Building Transparency, a nonprofit coalition of building industry partners that created the EC3.
+“You’re setting targets during design, you’re using the supply chain data to understand the range of emissions that are possible per material category, you’re specifying based on trying to get the lower carbon option that meets your specs, then you’re procuring based on that,” says Stacy Smedley, executive director of Building Transparency, a nonprofit coalition of building industry partners that support EC3’s continued development.
 “At the end of the day you can say I selected these materials and it was this much lower than the average or the baseline, so I actually made progress.”

 One version of the tool is free and already has more than 12,000 registered users.
 This free version can be used to calculate the embodied carbon of a few key material types—including structural materials like concrete and steel and exterior materials like aluminum and glass—that can account for upward of 70% of a building’s embodied carbon.
 “We are hitting the heavy emitters first,” Smedley says.

-Smedley led the development of the EC3 in-house at Skanska, where she is also director of sustainability.
+Smedley co-conceived the EC3 tool at Skanska, where she is also director of sustainability.
 The project got early support from industry partners including Microsoft, which has piloted the calculator on a major project at its headquarters in Redmond, Washington—a 17-building redevelopment that will see its first new structures completed in 2022.
 The goal was to build up the data set and for the calculator to be able to reduce the project’s embodied carbon as early in the design process as possible.
 In line with Microsoft’s 2020 pledge to become carbon negative by 2030, it’s targeting an embodied carbon reduction of 30% for this project.

 “Zero carbon was something that was really important to us because we knew that we had to as a society get to zero carbon, but we really wanted to dig into how would that actually work on a project and particularly on a project of this scale,” says Katie Ross, senior sustainability program manager for Microsoft’s real estate and facilities team.
 “EC3 is a prime example for us of how we think about leveraging technology to create data-driven decisions and really support our mission to become carbon negative.”